sa-tre/satre-specification/docs/source/contributing/index.md

 Issue templates have been designed for common issue types to help collect the most important information and present it in a clear, consistent way.
 It is possible, however, to open a blank issue if none of the templates are suitable.

-While we encourage opening issues, we understand that some may be more comfortable contributing ideas in other ways such as through discussions and notes at SATRE Collaboration Cafés.
+While we encourage opening issues, we understand that some may be more comfortable contributing ideas in other ways, such as through discussions and notes at SATRE Collaboration Cafés.
 The SATRE Team will aim to collate ideas and draft issues that welcome further discussion and attribute those involved in initial discussions.
 The SATRE Team will try to capture the ideas as accurately as possible, in good faith, and be guided by the SATRE Community to correct any misconceptions.

 When ready, changes will be proposed in pull requests.
 Similarly to issues, there is a pull request template.
-This template prompts contributors to include important details which helps explain the contribution and makes triage and review easier.
+This template prompts contributors to include important details, which helps explain the contribution and makes triage and review easier.

 Pull requests will be used to review changes.
 During the review process, the pull request will be used for discussion, to suggest amendments and ultimately accept or reject the change.

-We use this process to ensure that as much as possible of the discussion and decision making process can be public.
+We use this process to ensure that as much as possible of the discussion and decision-making process can be public.
 This is to provide as open and accessible as possible an environment for all contributors to engage in the conversation.

 ### Consensus Mechanism